MrFrey75/UniverseBuilder/README.md

 ## 🛠️ Technology Stack

-WorldBuilder is a full-stack application leveraging modern, cross-platform technologies.
+UniverseBuilder is a full-stack application leveraging modern, cross-platform technologies.
 The core logic is structured to support strong engineering practices (similar to **MVVM**) using the **Repository Pattern** for clean data access.

 | Layer | Technology | Purpose |
 |:---|:---|:---|